symposion/roll20-shaped-scripts/README.md

 * Alias !shaped-token-defaults *
 Apply the same defaults that are used when setting up tokens on import to whatever tokens are currently selected.
 Useful for mass-configuring manually created tokens.
 See [below](#config-token-settings) for more details on what these options are.

+### Selection
+You must have at least one token that represents a character selected for this command to work.

 ## !shaped-rest
 Applies the effects of a long or short rest, or a turn recharge